tdsacilowski/hashi-demo/README.md

 - `terraform plan`
 - And if all looks good, `terraform apply` to provision

-Once the nomad cluster has been provisioned, public IP addresses for the servers created will be output to the console.
+Once the Nomad cluster has been provisioned, public IP addresses for the servers created will be output to the console.
 You can use these, as above, to SSH into a Nomad server so that we can start submitting some jobs.

 #### Submitting Jobs